comoc/Tactrance/README.md

 -----

 ### PC
 * Launch OscServerForTactileFeedback.pde on your Processing.
-And run it.
+* Run it.

 ### Android
 * Turn on the Wi-Fi.